 If you notice, all of this has to do with me.
 Not someone else.
 I’ve also realized the fact that being tempted isn’t a sin.
 Giving in to it is.
 There’s a huge difference.
 While I know some may find comfort reminding me, “There’s no condemnation in Christ,” I find comfort in knowing that I am a man of God and I’m responsible for my actions, regardless of whose fault I think the situation may be.
 Yes, repentance is a part of my daily life not because there is something to earn, simply because it’s the only response to God’s love for me.

 If temptation is a struggle in your life, it doesn’t have to be.
 That being said, until you are willing to look at it for what it is, the temptation will continue to win every time.
 Yes, you need to be spending a ton of time in prayer.
 You also need to be putting action into those prayers.
 I can’t tell you how amazing it is once testing produces endurance and begins to have its full effect.

 Growing with others

 Most importantly, share your struggles with another person.
-This not only strengthens you with more prayers, it also gives you someone to be accountable to.
-This is only going to work if you’re willing to be honest and look at your part in the temptations.
-Our desires say a lot about where our heart really is and Scripture tells us that our desires create our temptation.
+This not only strengthens you with more prayers, but it also gives you someone to be accountable to.
+This will only work if you’re willing, honest, and look at your part in the temptations.
+Our desires say a lot about where our heart really is, and Scripture tells us that our desires create our temptation.

-There’s a great deal of freedom that comes with saying what you struggle without loud and getting it off your chest.
+There’s a great deal of freedom that comes with saying what you struggle without getting loud to get it off your chest.
 Keeping quiet about the matter makes the battle twice as difficult.
-Being able to hear the problem in our own voice instead of our thoughts is the first step in preparing for the task ahead.
+Hearing the problem in our own voice instead of our thoughts is the first step in preparing for the task ahead.